TheDizzler/DXTKGui/README.md

 >- Scrollbar - now with customizable sprites!
 >- Combo Box
 >- Spinner - can take any vector of wstring
->- can load images and animations from spritesheets
 >- transition effects (tested on screens and dialog only)
 >- controls can store a tranlsation matrix function to allow their use with a camera (world space vs screen space)